*This article was updated on 16 September 2021.

 Higher costs to the homebuyers

 This includes stamp duty for the transfer of properties and loan agreements, which are based on a regulated percentage of the value of the property or loan.
 The higher the property price or loan, the higher the stamp duty.
-The artificial increase of RM50,000 will result in higher stamp duty on the transfer of property of RM1,000 and loan agreement of RM250.
+The artificial increase of RM50,000 will result in higher stamp duty on the transfer of property of RM1,000 and a loan agreement of RM250.

 Higher interest as the homebuyer is taking on a higher loan.